Objectives and activities

 Strategy and viability

-The hall is a charity and its income is from hire and donations.
+The hall is a charity, and its income is from hire, fund raising events and donations.
 The Big Lottery Fund, which provided the majority of the funding for building the hall, has a legal charge over the hall for 20 years and their focus was, and remains, to ensure the building is sustained to provide a facility to the community.
-The Trustees are mindful of their responsibility to ensure the hall is available for the long term and monitor the financial position monthly.
+The Trustees are mindful of their responsibility to ensure the hall is available for the long term and monitor the financial position monthly and seek to maintain adequate, but not excessive, reserves.

 How you can help